 (Spoiler levels: Narrative, medium.
-Mechanical, comprehensive.)
+Mechanical, medium-high.)

 (Game source: Patreon funds.)

-Thank you for your understanding.
+Thank you for your patience and continued reading.

 (Game source: Patreon funds.)

-(Spoiler levels: Narrative, low.
-Mechanical, high-ish.)
+(Spoiler levels: Narrative, medium.
+Mechanical, medium.)

-(Spoiler levels: Narrative, low.
-Mechanical, medium-high.)
+(Spoiler levels: Narrative, nil.
+Mechanical, medium.)